strawberry-py/strawberry-py/docs/development/repository.rst

 Load module
 -----------

-The user documentation expected that module is available as git repository and everything required in :ref:`how_to_create_repo` is fulfilled.
+The user documentation expects that module is available as git repository and everything required in :ref:`how_to_create_repo` is fulfilled.

-Then you can load the module as described in :ref:`installing_module`
+Then you can load the module as described in :ref:`installing_module`.